sayaliwalke30/BigDataAnalysis-RecommenderForAmazon/README.md

-# Amazon-Recommender-System and Data analysis
+# Amazon-Recommender-System and Data analysis using Map reduce
 ### /**

 ### author Sayali Walke